 In clinical reality, several of these tend to co-exist.
 For instance, in septic shock there are several Type A and Type B mechanisms taking effect.

-A much better, and more clinically useful, classification system has appeared in an article I have found, which is available for free online.
-Because the classical Cohen and Woods classification is well-known, it remains in the menu; however for the purposes of organizing my own thoughts, I have also reproduced the alternative system.
+A much better, and more clinically useful, classification system has appeared in an article by Phypers & Pierce (2006), which is available for free online.
+Because the classical Cohen and Woods classification is well-known, it remains on the menu; however for the purposes of organizing my own thoughts, I have also reproduced the alternative system.

 Why is this classification more relevant?
 In my opinion, it hints at the solutions the the problem.
 To decrease the amount of lactate, one would need to either decrease production (by addressing the cause of the problem) or to improve clearance.

 The solutions to the various causes of over-production of lactate, being numerous, are specific to the problems.
 As for the clearance - well.
 The hepatic clearance impairment due to liver disease is not something one can hope to address without either transplanting the liver or improving hepatic blood flow (in the course of improving blood flow in general).
 The renal resorption threshold is not amenable to manipulation, but once it has been reached one can expect increased glomerular filtration to improve renal clearance of unresorbed lactate.
 Additionally, one can improve clearance by using the artificial glomerulus of dialysis.